dillionmegida/dillionmegida.com/data/articles/68. cover-letter-template/index.md

 Why **[Company Name]**? **[Here, you state why you want to work for the company.
 What excited you about the company?
 What product got your attention?
 Why this company?
 You have to do your research obviously, so you can clearly state something about the company that matches your interests]**

 > Here, you're showing the recruiter why you want to work for the company.
 Your cover letter shouldn't come off as a general email you sent to 50 job application emails.
-It would be best if you tailored it to the job you're applying for.
+It would be best if you tailored it to the job you're applying for and at least show the recruiter that you've done some research about the company.

 Why me? **[A little about you--who you are, what you love doing, your strengths and skills concisely (ensure they align with the job's description)]**

 > Here, you're showing why you're fit.
+Mention the skills that applies to the description because that's what matters here.

 Here are some of my achievements below that'll make you consider my application: